Frequently Asked Questions

 Will staff units have to move into swing space?

-University Advancement and University Marketing and Communications (formerly CER) will move into swing space at the University Corporate Center (UCC) as the Baity Street administrative cluster is developed.
+University Advancement and University Marketing and Communications (formerly CER) are scheduled to move into swing space at the University Corporate Center (UCC) Nov.
+4-Dec.
+16, 2024 as the Baity Street administrative cluster is developed.
 Other non-student facing departments will move once the administrative cluster is completed.

 Now that initial conversations have taken place with select departments, what comes next?